Most published literature describes gastroparesis as delayed gastric emptying without a mechanical obstruction.

 At CHOP, our Nuclear Medicine Department works in conjunction with gastroenterologists and other specialists to use best practices in testing pediatric patients.

-A child receiving a scintigraphy will eat a radio-labeled egg (equivalent to two large eggs), bread or toast, and water as the solid test meal.
+A child undergoing a study will eat a radio-labeled egg (equivalent to two large eggs), bread or toast, and water as the solid test meal.
 Then, clinicians will measure the child’s percentage of gastric emptying at 30, 60, 90, and 120 minutes after the meal.
 Measurement is done with a gamma camera placed on the child's chest and abdomen to picture the perfused organs.

 Patients are categorized as having delayed gastric emptying if emptying of the meal is less than 10 percent at 60 minutes or less than 50 percent at two hours post meal.
 These criteria are less strict than adult consensus guidelines established by the American Motility and Nuclear Medicine Society where two-hour emptying is considered delayed if less than 40 percent of the meal empties at 120 minutes.